 Known as Andrew’s Raiders, twenty of the Yankees (eighteen Ohio soldiers and two civilians) captured a Confederate locomotive named the General on April 12, 1862, south of Chattanooga.
 They headed north, cutting telegraph lines and attempting to destroy track as two other Confederate trains—the Yonah and the Texas—pursued them.

 The Raiders eventually ran out of fuel and abandoned the General, scattering across northern Georgia.
 Rebel pursuers captured all of them within the next two weeks.
 The Confederates hanged six of the conspirators, including Andrews, as spies.
 Eight others escaped and made their way back to Union lines.
-The Confederate government held the remaining six prisoners of war and exchanged them eleven months later.
+The Confederate government held the remaining six as prisoners of war and exchanged them eleven months later.
 Although a failure, Hollywood later immortalized Andrews’ Raid on film as the Great Locomotive Chase.

 Attempt to Resign

-After seizing Huntsville, Mitchel failed to convince his superiors, (Buell and, later, Major General Henry Halleck) to provide him with enough troops to attempt to capture Chattanooga.
+After seizing Huntsville, Mitchel failed to convince his superiors, (Buell and, later, Major General Henry W. Halleck) to provide him with enough troops to attempt to capture Chattanooga.
 Instead, Halleck focused on the rail hub at Corinth, Mississippi.
 After Corinth fell (May 30, 1862), Buell visited Mitchel in Huntsville to discuss future strategies.
 The two generals disagreed, and on June 30, Mitchel telegraphed Secretary of War Edwin Stanton, “Finding it impossible to serve my country longer under my present commander, I have to-day forwarded, through him, my unconditional resignation, and respectfully solicit leave of absence for twenty days.”

 Stanton replied two days later, granting Mitchel’s request for leave, but rejecting his resignation.
 Upon receiving Stanton’s reply, Mitchel traveled to New York.
 While waiting nearly all summer for further orders, the War Department promoted Mitchel to the rank of major general in July, effective April 11, 1862.

 In early September, Halleck (now General-in-Chief of Union armies) appointed Mitchel as commander of the 10th Army Corps and Department of the South, headquartered in South Carolina.
 Mitchel arrived in the Palmetto State on September 15 and assumed command on September 17, 1862.
 His tenure was brief, however.
-After contracting yellow fever, Mitchel died on October 30, 1862, at Beaufort, South Carolina, at the age of fifty-two.
+After contracting yellow fever, Mitchel died on October 30, 1862, at Beaufort, South Carolina, at age fifty-two.
 His body was sent to New York, where he was buried at Green-Wood Cemetery in Brooklyn.